MLH-Fellowship/sre-portfolio-site/README.md

-# Flask-Blog
+# Flask-blog (Web Portfolio)

-Flask blog for MLH Fellowship Production Engineering track using the template.
+Web portfolio for MLH Fellowship Production Engineering track using the Flask-blog template.

 ## Descrption

-This blog has an about me, profile, resume, and contact section.
+This blog has an about me, portfolio, and contact section.
+In the about me section, you can input any information about yourself that you believe is relevant to get to know you.
+In the portfolio section, you can display images of your work and a description of it.
+The images are linked so that you can attach a link to where your projects can be viewed in full.
+The contact section is so that people can take action after viewing your website, instead of it being a one-sided interface.

 ## Installation